xiaomlove/grid-exporter/README.md

 ...
 ```

-if you want more control over the output file, you can create a class that extents from `Chenyulingxi\LaravelAdmin\GridExporter`, then inject it's instance to the exporter like this:
+if you want more control over the output file, you can create a class that extents from `Chenyulingxi\LaravelAdmin\GridExporter\DataSource`, then inject it's instance to the exporter like this:

 ```php
 $exporter->setDataSource(new TestDataSource());
 ```

 more information reference to [Laravel Excel](https://docs.laravel-excel.com/3.1/exports/extending.html) and [PhpSpreadsheet](https://phpspreadsheet.readthedocs.io/en/latest/topics/recipes/#styles)

 License